Sri Lankan president resigns, Parliament to convene Saturday - NewsBreak

 Protesters who had occupied government buildings retreated Thursday, restoring a tenuous calm in the capital, Colombo.
 But with the political opposition in Parliament fractured, a solution to Sri Lanka’s many woes seemed no closer.

-The nation is seeking help from the International Monetary Fund and other creditors, but its finances are so poor that even obtaining a bailout has proven difficult, Prime Minister Ranil Wickremesinghe recently said.
+The nation is seeking help from the International Monetary Fund and other creditors, but its finances are so poor that even obtaining a bailout has proven difficult, Wickremesinghe recently said.

 The country remains a powder keg, and the military warned Thursday that it had powers to respond in case of chaos — a message some found concerning.